The People Involved at the Time

 Wheeldon, Nellie (1889- ?)
 Anti-war activist, suffragist and socialist.

-Nellie Wheeldon was born in Bootle, West Derbyshire.
+Nellie Wheeldon was born in Bootle.
 She was Alice Wheeldon’s first child.
 Unlike her younger siblings, Nellie does not appear to have any tertiary education and worked in a co-operative movement shop in Derby.
 Little is known of Nell’s early life but we know that she was active politically with the rest of the family in the socialist movements of the time.

 Some time after the 1926 General Strike, and Tom Bell’s release from prison, she travelled to Russia and worked as a corrector in the English Section of the Comintern.

 She left Russia and returned to England before departing for the USA in 1931.
 She lived in San Francisco where she joined the Workers Alliance of America.
-We can find no trace of her after 1938.
+No trace has been found of her since 1938.